wmnsk/go-gtp/README.md

 ## Features

-* Flexible enough to **control everything in GTP protocol**.;
-  * For developing mobile core network nodes (see [examples](./examples)).
+* Flexible enough to control everything in the GTP protocol, making it suitable for developing mobile core network nodes or testing tools for them.
-  * For developing testing tools like traffic simulators or fuzzers.
-* Many **helpers kind to developers** provided, like session, bearer, and TEID associations.
+* Provides many helpers that are kind to developers, such as session, bearer, and TEID management.
-* Easy handling of **multiple connections with fixed IP and Port** with UDP (or other `net.PacketConn`).
+* Makes it easy to handle multiple connections with fixed IP and Port with UDP (or other `net.PacketConn`).
-* ~~No platform-specific codes inside, so it **works almost everywhere Golang works**.~~ _Currently, it works only on Linux and macOS since netlink support is introduced.
-I'll make them separated from the base to let it work even on Windows in the future._
+* Currently works only on Linux and macOS since netlink support is introduced.
+However, the plan is to make it work on Windows in the future.

 ## Getting Started

 ### Prerequisites

 go-gtp supports Go Modules.
-Just run go mod tidy in your project's directory to collect the required packages automatically.
+Run `go mod tidy`` in your project's directory to collect the required packages automatically.

 ```
 go mod tidy